ElodineOfficial/gobbonet/README.md

 ---

-*Gobbonet is brought to you by the GoblinCorps.
+*GobboNet is brought to you by the GoblinCorps.
 No corpo money, no venture capital, no masters.*